tcoulvert/HHtobbyy/README.md

 Extra arguments:
 1. `--output_dirpath` changes the dump location fo the trained model files, by default the training files will be dumped under `HHtobbyy/MultiClassBDT_model_outputs/{VERSION}/{VARS}/{timestamp_of_training}`
 2. `--eos_dirpath` changes the path for the eos space for intermediate files to be placed in, by default the path is `root://cmseos.fnal.gov//store/user/<username>/condor_train`, but this will obviously not work for people using LXPLUS or other Tier 1-3 clusters
+3. `--optimize_space` will toggle on the hyperparameter optimization (this is very computationally expensive and should only be done *after* you've finalized your input variables and dataset eras and processes) -- if you would like to understand how the hyperparameters are optimized, you can read the `optimize_hyperparams.py` file and the corresponding blog-post its implemented from
-3. `--fold` restricts the training to only perform one fold -- this is only important for batch jobs.
+4. `--fold` restricts the training to only perform one fold -- this is only important for batch jobs.
 If you are training a model with only 1 fold, you can specify that with N_FOLDS in the `BDT_preprocessing.py` script
-4. `--batch` allows for selection of normal submission (`iterative`) or batch submission (currently only `condor`), see the `<batch_type>_training.py` files for details on how this is impemented
+5. `--batch` allows for selection of normal submission (`iterative`) or batch submission (currently only `condor`), see the `<batch_type>_training.py` files for details on how this is impemented
-5. `--memory` changes the memory requested in the batch job
+6. `--memory` changes the memory requested in the batch job
-6. `--queue` changes the queue requested in the batch job
+7. `--queue` changes the queue requested in the batch job

-If you would like to also optimize the hyperparameters of your BDT (this is very computationally expensive and should only be done *after* you've finalized your input variables and dataset eras and processes), simply set the `OPTIMIZE_SPACE = True` boolean in the `run_training.py` file.
-This will call the `optimize_hyperparams.py` file, but everything is handled under-the-hood.
-If you would like to understand how the hyperparameters are optimized, you can read that file and the corresponding blog-post its implemented from.

 ## Evaluation